-Secretary, and a Treasurer.
-The Board of Directors may also elect a Chief Financial Officer, Chief Operating Officer, one or more Vice Presidents or Senior Vice Presidents, one or more Assistant Vice Presidents, one or more Assistant Treasurers, and such other officers as the Board of Directors may determine.
+Section 4.01.
+Officers.
+The officers of the Corporation shall be a Chief Executive Officer, a President, a Secretary, and a Treasurer.
+The Board of Directors may also elect a Chief Financial Officer, Chief Operating Officer, one or more Vice Presidents or Senior Vice Presidents, one or more Assistant Vice Presidents, one or more Assistant Secretaries, one or more Assistant Treasurers, and such other officers as the Board of Directors may determine.
 Any two or more offices may be held by the same person, except that the offices of President and Secretary shall not be held by the same person.